EloGank/lol-php-api/README.md

 [Creative Commons Attribution-ShareAlike 3.0](./LICENCE.md)

-*League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.*
+*League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends ï¿½ Riot Games, Inc.*